Skip to main content

 Open

 In July 2020, OMB provided us with clarification that the Chief Financial Officers Council's DATA Act Working Group had operational management for data standards while the Business Standards Council provided overall interagency governance.
-In March 2022, OMB told us that it generally agrees that documentation of procedures for updating data standards is a good practice and in December 2022 they told us that additional action is planned, but not underway.
+In March 2022, OMB told us that it generally agrees that documentation of procedures for updating data standards is a good practice.
+In March 2024, OMB told us that additional action is planned, but not underway.
 To fully implement the recommendation, OMB needs to take the next step of demonstrating that it has clearly documented this structure, as well as relevant supporting procedures, and has communicated them to the public.
-Without transparent communication of changes to data definition standards, stakeholders--including staff at federal agencies required to report data according to these definitions--may miss important information relating to changes in how, when, and by whom data definitions are to be applied.
+Without transparent communication of changes to data definition standards, stakeholders -- including staff at federal agencies required to report data according to these definitions -- may miss important information relating to changes in how, when, and by whom data definitions are to be applied.

 Office of Management and Budget The Director of OMB should ensure that the June 2018 policy changes regarding DATA Act data definition standards are clearly identified and explained in the official repository or another authoritative public source of DATA Act standards and guidance, such as by including a revision history along with the current version of the definitions.
 (Recommendation 2)